Gurpreet Singh (actor): Personal life

 Gurpreet Singh was born on 28 November 1978 in a Sikh family in New Delhi.
-The role which gave Gurpreet his major breakthrough and is well known for his role of Sujal Garewal from the popular serial Kahiin to hoga on Star Plus channel.
+The role which gave Gurpreet his major breakthrough and is well known for his role of Sujal Garewal from the popular the serial Kahiin to hoga on Star Plus channel.
 He married Punjabi music video model Kanishka Sodhi aka Gurpreet kaur sodhi in 2005 and filed for divorce in 2010 and got divorced in 2021.